Haryana Legislative Assembly

+Significance

+Council of Ministers of Haryana is responsible to Haryana Legislative Assembly.

 History

 The body was founded in 1966, when the state was created from part of the state of Punjab, by the Punjab Reorganisation Act, 1966.
 The house initially had 54 seats, ten reserved for scheduled castes, this was increased to 81 seats in March 1967, and to 90 seats (including 17 reserved seats) in 1977.
-Highest number of seats ever won was in 1977 when Janata Party won 75 out of 90 seats when in the aftermath of 1975–77 emergency by Indian National Congress's (INC) Indira Gandhi.
+The highest number of seats ever won was in 1977 when Janata Party won 75 out of 90 seats in the aftermath of the 1975–77 emergency by Indian National Congress's (INC) Indira Gandhi.
 INC won only 3 seats, Vishal Haryana Party and independents both won 5 seats each.